PhoenixTales/phoenix-docs/world/freecamp.md

 * Diggers: "Just keep yourselves getting suppressed, weaklings"
 * Scrapers: "Our best colleagues"
 * Half-Orcs: "What has everyone against them?"

-## Escape Plan

-It was an early idea that they have an escaple plan on their own: "They try to dig themselves through under the barrier, but stumble upon the hindrance of the Temple and elsewhere upon mine crawlers, a hindrance too."
-This idea was already discarded in Guilds V2 in about 1996.
-We assume that it was discarded because it didn't seem very reasonable and it's too easy to find out that the barrier is a sphere that doesn't stop at the surface.
-Thus it made sense to let them support the escape plan of the watermages and link the two independent camps more closely together.

 ## Camp Design